Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 ---
-title: Conversion in Azure Remote Rendering asset tool
+title: Converting models with ARRT
-description: Workflow to convert a model in ARRT
+description: Describes how to convert a 3D model with the Azure Remote Rendering Toolkit
-author: mafranc
+author: jakras
-ms.author: mafranc
+ms.author: jakras
-ms.date: 03/23/2020
+ms.date: 12/23/2021
 ms.topic: article
 ---